-- Chest pain or angina
+- Chest pressure or pain (angina)

-- Fainting spells (syncope)
+- Fainting (syncope)

-- Racing pulse or irregular heart beat
+- Rapid pulse or irregular heartbeat

 - Swelling in the ankles or legs (edema)

-Evaluation of Pulmonary Hypertension
+Diagnosis of Pulmonary Hypertension

 - Pulmonary angiography to look for chronic blood clots

-Treatment Options for Pulmonary Hypertension
+Treatment for Pulmonary Hypertension

-- Endothelin-1 antagonists: bosentan (Tracleer®), ambrisentan (Letairis)
+- Endothelin-1 antagonists: Bosentan (Tracleer®), ambrisentan (Letairis®), macitentan (Opsumit®)

-- Phosphodiesterase-5 inhibitors: sildenafil (Revatio®), tadalafil (Adcirca®)
+- Phosphodiesterase-5 inhibitors: Sildenafil (Revatio®), tadalafil (Adcirca®)

-- Prostacyclins for inhalation: treprostinil (Tyvaso®), iloprost (Ventavis®)
+- Prostacyclins for inhalation: Treprostinil (Tyvaso®), iloprost (Ventavis®)

-- Prostacyclins for injection: epoprostenol (Flolan®, Veletri®), treprostinil (Remodulin®)
+- Prostacyclins for injection: Epoprostenol (Flolan®, Veletri®), treprostinil (Remodulin®)